usegalaxy-it/documentation/htcondor.md

 ```bash
 curl -fsSL https://get.htcondor.org | sudo GET_HTCONDOR_PASSWORD="<htcondor_password>" /bin/bash -s -- --no-dry-run --central-manager <central_manager_name_or_IP>
 ```
 2. Populate `/etc/condor/condor_config.local`.
-This configuration will start necessary daemons.
+This configuration will start the necessary daemons.
 The collector daemon is the one that is responsible for issuing the pool signing key for authorization of other machines.
 ```bash
 ALLOW_WRITE = *
 ALLOW_READ = $(ALLOW_WRITE)